Commitment and Oblivious Transfer in the Bounded Storage Model with Errors: Preliminaries

 \end{definition}

-The following lemma is a restatement of a lemma in~\cite{TCC:DHRS04}.
+The following lemma follows by using Lemma 3.16 in \cite{JC:DHRS07} as a first step and some easy extra steps to obtain an inequality in terms of the min-entropy rate alone.
 It says that a source with high min-entropy also has high min-entropy when conditioned on a correlated short string.
-This lemma is what makes the bounded storage assumption useful: it implies that the information that a memory bounded adversary has about a string sampled from the public random string is limited.
+This lemma is what makes the bounded storage assumption useful: it implies that a memory bounded adversary has limited information about a string sampled from the public random string.

 \begin{lemma} Let $X \in \{0,1\}^n$ such that $R_{\infty}^{\varepsilon}(X) \geq \rho$ and $Y$ be a random variable over $\{0,1\}^{\phi n}$.
 Fix $\varepsilon' >0$.
 Then

 \end{lemma}